Ishu Ishiyama, 7 dan, Shihan

 Simon Fraser Aikikai

-Michael Smorhay has been practicing Aikido since 1982, first with Liz McKinlay in Terrace and then with Macphail Sensei, Larry Detweiler and Moline Senseis in Victoria.
-Always under the watchful eyes of Kawahara Shihan and Ishiyama Shihan, Michael first taught at the University of Victoria, and then in Vancouver upon opening the Simon Fraser University Aikido Club in 1996.
+Michael Smorhay Sensei has been practicing Aikido since 1982, first with Liz McKinlay Sensei in Terrace and then with Macphail Sensei, Larry Detweiler Sensei and Moline Sensei in Victoria.
+Always under the watchful eyes of Kawahara Shihan and Ishiyama Shihan, Smorhay Sensei first taught at the University of Victoria, and then in Vancouver upon opening the Simon Fraser University Aikido Club in 1996.

 Kim Riddick, 5 dan, Shidoin